titusdecali/stringer-vscode/README.md

 - Detects context (Vue templates, attributes, script literals) and applies the right syntax
 - Offers a quick, non‑blocking prompt to align other locale files (only when targets exist)
 - Provides a status bar button to open a small Stringer menu (align, website, docs, billing)
+- Shows inline translation previews for `t('key.path')` calls using your project locales
+- Hover over a `t('key.path')` call to see the original i18n key and current value
+- Change the active preview language from the status bar or command palette

 ## Usage